migueldeicaza/SwiftTerm/README.md

 Check the [API Documentation](https://migueldeicaza.github.io/SwiftTerm/)

-The macOS AppKit NSView implemention [`TerminalView`](https://migueldeicaza.github.io/SwiftTerm/Classes/TerminalView.html) is a reusable
+The macOS AppKit NSView implementation [`TerminalView`](https://migueldeicaza.github.io/SwiftTerm/Classes/TerminalView.html) is a reusable
 NSView control that can be connected to any source by implementing the [`TerminalViewDelegate`](https://migueldeicaza.github.io/SwiftTerm/Protocols/TerminalViewDelegate.html).
 I anticipate that a common scenario will be